sergio-garcia-clones/angular2-webpack2-typescript2/README.md

 * For Linux, just use `Docker` :)

 ## Quick Start
-If you're using `Docker`, life is so much easier:
+If you're using `Docker`, life is easier:
 ```bash
 # Clone repo and enter folder
 git clone https://github.com/spock123/angular2-webpack2-typescript2.git